Convergent boundary: Ocean-to-ocean convergence

-Continental – oceanic convergence
+Ocean-to-continent convergence

 When oceanic lithosphere and continental lithosphere collide, the dense oceanic lithosphere subducts beneath the less dense continental lithosphere.
 An accretionary wedge forms on the continental crust as deep-sea sediments and oceanic crust are scraped from the oceanic plate.
 Volcanic arcs form on continental lithosphere as the result of partial melting due to dehydration of the hydrous minerals of the subducting slab.

-Continental – continental convergence
+Continent-to-continent convergence

 Some lithospheric plates consist of both continental and oceanic crust.
 Subduction initiates as oceanic lithosphere slides beneath continental crust.
 As the oceanic lithosphere subducts to greater depths, the attached continental crust is pulled closer to the subduction zone.
 Once the continental lithosphere reaches the subduction zone, subduction processes are altered, since continental lithosphere is more buoyant and resists subduction beneath other continental lithosphere.
 A small portion of the continental crust may be subducted until the slab breaks, allowing the oceanic lithosphere to continue subducting, hot asthenosphere to rise and fill the void, and the continental lithosphere to rebound.
 Evidence of this continental rebound includes ultrahigh pressure metamorphic rocks, which form at depths of 90 to 125 km, that are exposed at the surface.
 Seismic records have been used to map the torn slabs beneath the Caucasus continental – continental convergence zone, and seismic tomography has mapped detached slabs beneath the Tethyan suture zone (the Alps – Zagros – Himalaya mountain belt).